kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

 ## Pre-Requisites

 You should already have the lab content available on your ec2 lab host.
-You will need to update custom settings to your environment.
-Please follow the steps bellow to achieve that.

 Ensure that your working lab folder `o11y-lambda-lab` is on your home directory: